TITLE 23: EDUCATION AND CULTURAL RESOURCES

 B) protect a student known to be at risk of injury resulting from lack of coordination or frequent loss of consciousness;

-C) position a student with physical disabilities in a manner specified in the student's individualized education program, federal Section 504 plan, or other plan of care;
+C) position a student with physical disabilities in a manner specified in the student's individualized education program, federal Section 504 plan, or other plan of care, where there is an evidenced medical need for the positioning and the restraint is not used for convenience;

 D) provide a supplementary aid or service or an accommodation, including, but not limited to, assistive technology that provides proprioceptive input or aids in self-regulation; or